rnevarezc/tektonlabs.products/README.md

 ## Installation & Execution

+### Using docker compose

-Clone the project and execute this command in the root folder of the project (You need Docker installed in your system):
+Clone the project locally and execute this command in the root folder of the project (you need Docker installed in your system):

 ```bash
 $ docker-compose up